hbc/NGS-Data-Analysis-long-course/sessionI/lessons/04_loops_and_scripts.md

 Now that you've learned how to use loops and variables, let's put this processing power to work.
 Imagine, if you will, a series of commands that would do the following for us each time we get a new data set:

-- Use for loop to iterate over each FASTQ file
 - Dump out bad reads into a new file
-- Get the count of the number of bad reads
+- Get the count of the number of bad reads for each file
-- And write the filename and number of bad reads to a summary log file
+- Write the filename and number of bad reads to a summary log file

 You might not realize it, but this is something that you now know how to do.
 Let's get started...